 This web page shows only a small excerpt of our Cartmills research.
-Another 117 words (8 lines of text) covering the years 1300 and 1378 are included under the topic Early Cartmills History in all our PDF Extended History products and printed products wherever possible.
+Another 117 words (8 lines of text) covering the years 1300, 1378, 1578, 1681, 1748, 1701, 1648, 1673, 1563, 1306, 1664 and are included under the topic Early Cartmills History in all our PDF Extended History products and printed products wherever possible.

 Cartmills Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Cartmills have been found, including Cartmill, Cartmills, Cartmell, Cartmells, Kertmell, Cartmele, Cartmail, Kartmill, Kartmell, Certmill, Cartnell and many more.

 Early Notables of the Cartmills family (pre 1700)

 More information is included under the topic Early Cartmills Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cartmills family to Ireland

 Some of the Cartmills family moved to Ireland, but this topic is not covered in this excerpt.

 Another 198 words (14 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cartmills family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Cartmills, or a variant listed above: the Cartmell family, who settled in Sangamon County, Illinois in 1730; Thomas Cartmill, who was naturalized in New York in 1831; Neal Carmel, who was naturalized in Philadelphia in 1841.